-Today we travel along the beautiful coastline of the Cap Bon peninsula to Kerkouane, considered to be the best preserved Punic town in Africa.
+to be the best preserved Punic town in Africa.
 After lunch we continue to Nabeul to see its small museum before visiting the site of ancient Neapolis, a city founded by Greek immigrants in the 5th century BC.

-Day Fourteen | Tunis This morning we visit the world-famous Bardo Museum, which ranks alongside the Egyptian Museum in Cairo as one of the two great museums in North Africa.
-In the afternoon we will take a walk through the narrow streets of the 9th century medina, a UNESCO World Heritage site, before returning to our hotel in Hammamet for some free time.
-Day Fifteen | Hammamet - Tunis Our tour comes to an end and we return to the airport.
+Day Fourteen | Tunis

+This morning we visit the world-famous Bardo Museum, which ranks alongside the Egyptian Museum in Cairo as one of the two great museums in North Africa.
+In the afternoon we will take a walk through the narrow streets of the 9th century medina, a UNESCO World Heritage site, before returning to our hotel in Hammamet for some

+Day Fifteen | Hammamet - Tunis

+at Tunis from where we make our independent

+Our tour comes to an end when we arrive back onward journeys.